idbrii/daveconfig/codereview.md

 	* Even if including a file in the same directory.
 	* This makes your includes a list of what modules you're using.
 	* Unreal: The words "Public" and "Classes" should not include in an include statement.
 Delete everything up to them and keep everything after them.
+* Put a new line between adjacent ifs to clearly distinguish them from else ifs
+	* if-elseif-elseif is a common form and if-if-if looks very similar.

 ## Style nitpicks